gdha/pi-stories/docs/pi-stories13.md

 ### Install grafana

-Our grafana pod will alos use a longhorn device as defined under file:
+Our grafana pod will also use a longhorn device as defined under file:

 ```bash
  cat grafana-pvc.yaml